 Personal income tax rates for non-resident individuals

 A non-resident individual (e.g. occasionally working in Finland) is taxed on Finnish-source income only.
 Unless lower rates are provided in a tax treaty, tax rates are 35% on employment income and 30% on dividends, interest (however, interest income is normally not taxable for a non-resident) and royalties.
 In principle, no itemised deductions are allowed against the aforementioned income.
-However, a standard deduction of EUR 510 per month or, if the income is accrued from a time period of less than one month, EUR 17 per day is deducted from the income subject to the 35% tax at source (not applicable to director's fees).
+When the 35% tax-at-source tax is collected, EUR 510 per full month is deducted from the taxable amount of income.
+EUR 17 per day is deducted from the total amount of income accumulated over a period of less than a month.
+However, the maximum deduction is the amount of income.
+In order to get a deduction, the deduction must be mentioned in the individual’s withholding tax card.
 Finnish-source pension income is taxed at the progressive tax rate (if a tax treaty does not prevent Finland to tax the pension).

 A non-resident may also request to be taxed on one's income earned in Finland through tax assessment (i.e. progressive taxation) instead of fixed tax at source.
 The regulation applies to non-residents who live in the European Economic Area (EEA) or in a country with which Finland has concluded an agreement on execution assistance and information exchange in tax matters, or those who hold a residence permit with a researcher status.

 The provisions on tax at source on earned income remain to be valid for those non-residents who do not apply for a non-resident tax withholding card or express in any other way their will that taxation shall be carried out through assessment.
 In general, non-residents subject to tax at source do not have reporting liabilities in Finland as the entity paying the income takes care of the tax-at-source withholding as well as the reporting liabilities in Finland.